soma00333/soma00333.github.io/README.md

 In addition, I'm a founding member of Industry Technology Inc, where I serve as CTO.
 Here I'm driving the development of the SaaS product and providing technical leadership.

-I have also served as a technical advisor for several companies on the side, helping to solve business and technical problems from multiple perspectives.
+I have also served as a SRE on the side, helping to solve business and technical problems from multiple perspectives.

 ## Experience
 - enechain Co., Ltd. \| 2023/11 - now